theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **Fees are a specified explicitly in a transaction.**

-1. **If I make a RBF marked transaction I can always replace it by a different one, as long as it is still unconfirmed***
+1. **If I make a RBF marked transaction I can always replace it by a different one, as long as it is still unconfirmed.***

-1. **If I see a none-RBF marked transaction with enough fee, I can be pretty sure it will end up in the blockchain as it is**
+1. **If I see a none-RBF marked transaction with enough fee, I can be pretty sure it will end up in the blockchain as it is.**

-1. **If I see a unconfirmed payment to an address of mine, I can store the transaction ID as it will never change**
+1. **If I see an unconfirmed payment to an address of mine, I can store the transaction ID as it will never change.**

-1. **If the transaction ID of an unconfirmed payment has changed, it was clearly a malicious attempt to double spent**
+1. **If the transaction ID of an unconfirmed payment has changed, it was clearly a malicious double-spend attempt.**

 ## Wallets